THE APPLICATION FOR OUR 2020 – 2021 COHORT IS NOW LIVE!!!!!

 - CPR/First Aid certification is a plus

 This position is part of the AmeriCorps service program.
-As an AmeriCorps member, you will serve your community through YPI’s Promise Corps and receive a modest, living allowance of at least $12,000 for serving a full term of service, ($598.00 bi-weekly) as well as health benefits and personal days.
+As an AmeriCorps member, you will serve your community through Promise Corps and receive a modest, living allowance of at least $12,000 for serving a term of service ($598.00 bi-weekly).
 Childcare assistance is available through AmeriCorps for those who qualify.
 Members may be eligible for student loan forebearance on federal student loans.

-Monday through Friday 7:30am – 4:30pm.
+Monday through Friday 7:30am – 3:00pm.
 Additional evening and weekend hours as needed for events, school activities and additional service days and projects.
-Start date: August 20, 2019 date: June 5, 2020
+Start date: August 18, 2020 End date: June 18, 2021

 Please click on the following link for the AmeriCorps Member application: PROMISE CORPS APPLICATION